[Guide] Visiting West Iceland

 - Kirkjufell mountain and Grundarfjörður

-- You have deffinitly to recommend the tiny but colorful fish'n'chips Shop in Stykkishólmur.
+- Recommend the tiny but colorful fish’n’chips Shop in Stykkishólmur.
 Awesome!
-Furthermore of course Djupalonssandur - just sit there between the warm Rocks
+Furthermore of course Djupalonssandur – just sit there between the warm Rocks

 - Taking the ferry from Snaefellsness up to the Westfjords